-1. Full hike to the summit from Queenstown
+1. Full Ben Lomond Hike to the Summit From Queenstown

 The first option to reaching the summit or saddle begins from Brecon Street in Queenstown.
 From the bottom of the gondola look for the signs to the Tiki Trail.
-This is the first part of the trail and this trail actually ends where the Ben Lomond Trail starts.
+This is the first part of the trail and the Tiki trail actually ends where the Ben Lomond Trail starts.

-From here, it’s a 6 to 8-hour hike to the summit and back with a huge elevation gain of over 1400m.
-This is not an easy hike so if you choose this option, be prepared for a hard day or only hike to the saddle.
+From here, it’s a 6 to 8-hour hike to the summit and back with a huge elevation gain of over 1,400m (4,593 feet).
+This is not an easy hike so if you choose this option, be prepared for a hard day (or only hike to the saddle.)

-2. Using the gondola to shorten the hike
+2. Use the Gondola to Shorten the Hike

 This is a really great option for those not wanting to tackle the longer much harder version.
 In fact, taking the gondola up to Bob’s peak is one of the best things to do in Queenstown.
 So, you’d be hitting two birds with one stone (we do not condone hitting birds with stones).

-*Hot tip: You can book your gondola tickets in advance here and skip the line in Queenstown which can often be verrrryyyy long!
+Hot tip: You can book your gondola tickets in advance and skip the line in Queenstown which can often be very long!